Michigan Baseball Foundation: History

-In the beginning MBF’s founders expected the new organization to serve as the owner of both a future minor league team and a baseball stadium.
+Initially, MBF’s founders expected the new organization to serve as the owner of both a future minor league team and a baseball stadium.
 They envisioned that MBF would function as a social enterprise – a tax free non-profit that invests its earnings in charitable activities.

-In 2005 MBF hired Tom Dickson, owner of the Lansing Lugnuts minor league team, as a consultant, and through him in September 2005 MBF negotiated the purchase of the Southwest Michigan Devil Rays of nearby Battle Creek, Michigan.
-As MBF awaited approval of the sale by the Midwest League, it sought to register with the federal Internal Revenue Service (IRS) as a 501(c)(3) non-profit.
-The IRS was unwilling to grant a professional baseball team a tax-free status.
-As a result, MBF’s founders created the Michigan Baseball Operation (MBO) – a separate, independent taxable non-profit – and MBO became the owner of the Devil Rays in early 2006, when the purchase of the team was finalized.
+However, as MBF awaited approval of the sale by the Midwest League, it sought to register as a 501(c)(3) non-profit with the Internal Revenue Service (IRS) – who responded that they were unwilling to grant a professional baseball team a tax-free status.
+As a result, MBF’s founders created the Michigan Baseball Operation (MBO) – a separate and taxable corporation owned by the MBF.
+On June 2, 2006, when the purchase of the team was finalized, MBO became the owner of the Southwest Michigan Devil Rays.

-During the 2006 baseball season, the Devil Rays continued to play in Battle Creek, while a stadium was being built for them in Midland.
-At the end of the season the team’s name was changed to the Great Lakes Loons.

-Meanwhile rapid progress was made in constructing a ballpark in Midland.
-On April 11, 2006, MBF started construction of the stadium on land in downtown Midland that had been donated by Dow Chemical.
-Dow also paid for the naming rights to the new ballpark, which became known as the Dow Diamond.
+On April 14, 2006, MBF started construction of the team's stadium on land in downtown Midland that had been donated by Dow Chemical.
+The company also paid for the naming rights to the new ballpark, which became known as the Dow Diamond.
+As construction of the stadium overlapped with the 2006 baseball season, the Devil Rays continued to play in Battle Creek's C.O.
+Brown Stadium.
+At the end of the season the team’s name was changed to the Great Lakes Loons in preparation for their move to Midland.

 Construction ended in early 2007, in time so that the Great Lakes Loons could take the field for their first home game on April 13.

 Construction of the Dow Diamond cost $34 million, more than the average for a minor league stadium.
-However, the Dow Diamond is fitted out with many attributes and amenities not generally associated with minor league baseball, e.g., a solar panel powered scoreboard, water bottle fill-up stations, a concourse that can be enclosed for events, and free WiFi available everywhere.
-In 2007 Ballpark Digest recognized the Dow Diamond as the best ballpark of the year.
+However, the Dow Diamond is fitted out with many attributes and amenities not generally associated with minor league baseball, e.g., a solar panel powered scoreboard, water bottle fill-up stations, a concourse that can be enclosed for events, and free Wi-Fi available everywhere.
+In 2007, Ballpark Digest recognized the Dow Diamond as the best ballpark of the year.
 Stadium Journey has consistently given it high ratings.

+MBF purchased WLUN, the official radio broadcaster of the Loons, in 2008.

+Enterprise operations

+Either directly or through a subsidiary, such as MBF Enterprises, the organization controls the Dow Diamond, the Great Lakes Loons, and WLUN.

+Dow Diamond

+A baseball venue constructed, owned, and operated by the MBF.
+It is located in Midland, Michigan.
+Its naming rights were purchased by Dow Chemical Company.
+It is the home venue of the Great Lakes Loons.

+Great Lakes Loons

+A minor league baseball team affiliated with the Los Angeles Dodgers.
+The team's home venue is the MBF's Dow Diamond in Midland, Michigan.

+WLUN

+Known as Sports Radio 100.9 The Mitt, WLUN ("Loon") is a Fox Sports Radio affiliated sports radio station based out of Pinconning, Michigan.